 If you’re looking for five-star luxury on a budget, or an escape from the hectic streets of Sultanahmet and Beyoğlu, here’s your hotel.
-Across the road from the Kalamış Marina in a laid-back Anatolian neighbourhood en route to the Princes’ Islands, this Wyndham property features seven dining options serving delicacies from both sides of the Bosporus, the soothing full-service Blue Harmony Spa, a pair of pools on the roof and in the courtyard, and 210 flamboyant rooms.
+Across the road from the Kalamış Marina in a laid-back Anatolian neighbourhood en route to the Princes’ Islands, this Wyndham property features seven dining options serving delicacies from both sides of the Bosphorus, the soothing full-service Blue Harmony Spa, pools on the roof and in the courtyard and 210 flamboyant rooms.

 The Nişantaşı neighbourhood has a reputation for being Istanbul’s answer to Fifth Avenue, so there was no better place for New York’s St Regis brand to add a dash of the Big Apple to Turkey.
 This hotel flung open its doors in 2015, built in the Art Deco style to blend in with the affluent area’s 1920s aesthetic.
 Wolfgang Puck’s Spago restaurant fuses Turkish and international flavours, the tranquil Iridium Spa feels a world away from the organised chaos of the nearby İstiklal Avenue, and the in-house art collection boasts big names such as Andy Warhol.

 Nina Zietman contributed additional reporting to this article.